This is from a letter Sigmund Freud wrote to his pastor friend Oskar Pfister:

 Where to begin?
 How about with that old Freudian chestnut, sex?
 Freud's fetishizing of sex was a little extreme, but the sex instinct certainly does take up a lot of space in the mind.
 And a good deal of behavior that seems more or less innocent is shot through with a not-very-high-minded significance.
 To take an obvious example: feminine clothing.
 Imagine what an outside observer, like a Martian, would think if he were to investigate our species.
 He would see the females dressing skimpily and seductively, baring their skin and breasts, as the males frequently stared or tried to avert their gaze; and he would likely be puzzled as to why the males didn't simply grab one of these tempting females whenever they wanted.
 "What's holding them back?" he'd wonder.
 "What a strange species!
 The males have an irrational amount of self-restraint.
 From their behavior it's clear they're very frustrated, and it seems the females like to taunt them.
 Perhaps in this species the females are dominant?"

 He'd watch men and women sit in public settings and would see men spreading their legs and women closing theirs.
 "The males' pose is sexually inviting, but the females invariably either cross their legs or simply keep them closed, obviously to cover their vaginas.
 This custom, at least, makes sense from the standpoint of evolutionary psychology."
 [That's the Martian's point of view, not the true one.]
 Suppose he observed gymnastics, figure skating, or ballroom dancing.
-"It's all very beautiful and impressive, but certainly one of the meanings of these rituals is sexual.
+"It's all very beautiful and impressive, but certainly one of the meanings of these rituals must be sexual.
 Why else would the females wear such revealing clothing, showing even their buttocks and breasts, when the males don't?
 Why else would they keep spreading their legs wide open, twirling them around the males, who are touching them and grabbing them in the most private areas?
 The crowd seems mesmerized by these sexual displays."
 If he happened to see the Rockettes perform, the significance of the high kick routine would be evident: "The point, obviously, is that the females are giving everyone a series of momentary views of their genital area.
 It's a sexually suggestive, flirtatious performance."

 What he probably wouldn't know, from his external perspective, is that a vast conspiracy of silence among humans systematically pushes such "naughty" interpretations as his off to the margins of consciousness.
 Or maybe after lengthy observation he'd have an epiphany: "My god, is it possible they're actually just living in denial?
 They keep sexuality repressed -- so repressed they might even be outraged if someone pointed out these obvious truths!
 Are they perhaps ashamed of sex?"